edmondkying/anki_vector_ai/README.md

 # anki_vector_keras
 making a few AI projects on the anki vector.
 Its a great bargain at $82 at amazon.com when jetbot is $300.

-you need to pip install kara, tf, numpy, anki_vector_sku, and time packages
+you need to pip install kara, tf, numpy, anki_vector_sdk, and time packages

 test1.py